amrlabib/javascript-essentials/classes-objects.md

 //Subclass Engineer
 function Engineer(firstName , lastName , job) {
 	//This line is responsible to adjust this context for inheritance
-	//Remember calling a function using call will make sure that the function context is changed to whatever object is passed.
+	//Remember calling a function using call will make sure that the function this context is changed to whatever object is passed in the first argument.
 	//Here we call Person constructor we Engineer this context Person.call(this, firstName , lastName);